-- i) Demonstrate an understanding of the legal and professional requirements for the collection, receipt, retention, storage and respectful disposal of human tissues and samples.(HCPC SoP 13.7) - ii) Demonstrate an understanding of the scientific, operational and outcomes associated with the range of techniques employed in the subject specific curriculum and be able to recognise, solve and minimise problems with standards of practice expected from these techniques.
-(HCPC SoP 13.7, 13.10, 13.11, 13.12, 14.3, 14.5, 14.6, 14.7, 14.16)

-- iii) Demonstrate a high level of practical competence in any specialist techniques relevant to an intended or actual area of specialisation.
-(HCPC SoP 13.12, 14.2, 14.4) - iv) Demonstrate the ability to identify the clinical decision which the test/intervention will inform and undertake or arrange investigations relevant to the clinical situation.
-(HCPC SoP 13.10, 14.14) - v) Demonstrate an understanding the requirements of accuracy and precision of a procedure in the context of diagnosis, prognosis, monitoring and treatment and the ability to make judgements on the effectiveness of procedures taking into account the effects of pre- and post-analytical variables (including the effects of confounding factors such as age, pregnancy and drugs) for the appropriate interpretation and assessment of diagnostic procedures, HCPC SoP 14.15)
+- 1. Demonstrate an understanding of the legal and professional requirements for the collection, receipt, retention, storage and respectful disposal of human tissues and samples.
+(HCPC SoP 13.7) - 2.
+Demonstrate an understanding of the scientific, operational and outcomes associated with the range of techniques employed in the subject specific curriculum and be able to recognise, solve and minimise problems with standards of practice expected from these techniques.
+(HCPC SoP 13.7, 13.10, 13.11, 13.12, 14.3, 14.5, 14.6, 14.7, 14.16) - 3.
+Demonstrate a high level of practical competence in any specialist techniques relevant to an intended or actual area of specialisation.
+(HCPC SoP 13.12, 14.2, 14.4) - 4.
+Demonstrate the ability to identify the clinical decision which the test/intervention will inform and undertake or arrange investigations relevant to the clinical situation.
+(HCPC SoP 13.10, 14.14) - 5.
+Demonstrate an understanding and the requirements for accuracy and precision of a procedure in the context of diagnosis, prognosis, monitoring and treatment and the ability to make judgements on the effectiveness of procedures taking into account the effects of pre- and post-analytical variables (including the effects of confounding factors such as age, pregnancy and drugs) for the appropriate interpretation and assessment of diagnostic procedures, (HCPC SOP 14.15)